-Duke University strongly affirms the essential role that research and education involving live animals has in the advancement of biological and medical knowledge.
+Duke University recognizes and affirms the essential role that research and education involving live animals has in the advancement of biological and medical knowledge.
 Further, Duke University acknowledges that animals used in biomedical research and education should receive the best possible care and treatment.

 Access the following pages for specific guidance on conducting animal research: